Some of the laws and other obligations that your agency must comply with are specific to your agency or type of agency, for example:

 - catchment management authorities are established under the Catchment and Land Protection Act 1994

 Other laws and other obligations apply across the Victorian public sector.
-These are commonly known as ‘whole of government’ laws and obligations.
-They usually apply to all or most DELWP agencies.
+These are commonly known as 'whole-of-government' laws and obligations.
+They usually apply to all or most DEECA agencies.

 On 1 July 2022, new Child Safe Standards (Standards) came into force in Victoria.
 The Standards are designed to achieve greater national consistency and replace Victoria’s previous seven Standards.

 The key changes to the Standards include four new requirements:

 - to involve families and communities in organisations’ efforts to keep children and young people safe

 - for a greater focus on safety for Aboriginal children and young people

 - to manage the risk of child abuse in online environments

 - for greater clarity on the governance, systems and processes to keep children and your people safe